dulbrich/ward-cleaning-2025-3/docs/SCHEDULE.md

 - Provide multiple viewing options (list, calendar, text/email)
 - Display participants for each cleaning day
 - Allow customization of cleaning times
+- Provide options to remove individual or all cleaning schedules when needed

 ## User Interface Components